 Yes, this is a challenge that everyone in the LGBTI community faces; every time you meet a new person, start a new job, move to a new town or simply expose yourself to a new group of people, you're going to be faced with the prospect of coming out to them.
 Over time the process has become easier, but there is always that lingering fear, at least for me, when telling someone and waiting to hear their reaction.

 I've found that as a bi person, there is the added challenge of having to come out even more frequently, even when in the company of other LGBTI people, as many tend to make assumptions about my sexuality based on my relationships or social groups.

-For example, I was recently out with a group of gay men and the topic of coming out came up and I was asked, How did your family feel about you coming out as gay?
-I responded, I actually identify as bisexual; and they were great about it!
+For example, I was recently out with a group of gay men, and the topic of coming out came up, and I was asked, "How did your family feel about you coming out as gay?"
+I responded, "I actually identify as bisexual, and they were great about it!"

-It caused a slight hiccup in the conversation, but ultimately wasn't a huge issue; just a part of what I've come to expect.
-In some instances identifying myself as bi gets a negative or skeptical response, other times it has led to fruitful discussions about sexuality.
+It caused a slight hiccup in the conversation but ultimately wasn't a huge issue, just a part of what I've come to expect.
+In some instances identifying myself as bi gets a negative or skeptical response.
+Other times it has led to fruitful discussions about sexuality.
 Either way, it's something that I expect to continue to have to do for the foreseeable future.
-I try my best to not be obnoxious about it, but I feel that the best way to reduce the number of these coming out conversations is simply to be as open as possible about being bi.
+I try my best not to be obnoxious about it, but I feel that the best way to reduce the number of these "coming out" conversations is simply to be as open as possible about being bi.

-I'm not going to make a huge, I'M BI! announcement every time I enter a room with new people, but I hope by being open and discussing it as often as I can when the opportunity presents itself, I can maybe limit the number of conversations that me and others like me might face in the future.
+I'm not going to make a huge "I'M BI"! announcement every time I enter a room with new people, but I hope by being open and discussing it as often as I can when the opportunity presents itself, I can maybe limit the number of conversations that I, and others like me, might face in the future.